Skip to main content

 Frequently Asked Questions

-GrantPipe is built on Cloudflare Workers and Neon Postgres with audit trail, role-based access control, and encrypted data at rest.
-Organizations under SOC 2 or HIPAA scope should review the GrantPipe security documentation with their compliance counsel before commitment.
+GrantPipe runs on Cloudflare Workers and Neon Postgres.
+It has an audit trail, role-based access, and encrypted data at rest.
+If your org falls under SOC 2 or HIPAA scope, review the security docs with your compliance counsel before you commit.